AGL Energy

 AGL Energy Ltd is an Australian listed public company involved in both the generation and retailing of electricity and gas for residential and commercial use.
 It is one of the "big three" retailers in the National Electricity Market.
 AGL is Australia's largest electricity generator, and the nation's largest carbon emitter.

 In 2022, 83% of its energy came from burning coal.
 It is, however, targeting 12 gigawatts of new renewable energy by 2035, when all of its coal fire generators are aimed to be closed.
 It closed Liddell Power Station in 2023, but aims to close Bayswater Power Station in 2033, and Loy Yang A Power Station in 2035.

 History

+1837–2006: Australian Gas Light Company

 The Australian Gas Light Company was formed in Sydney in 1837, and supplied town gas for the first public lighting of a street lamp in Sydney in 1841.
-AGL was the second company to list on the Sydney Stock Exchange.
 The company gradually diversified into electricity and into a number of different locations.

 ActewAGL, a joint venture between the Australian Gas Light Company and Icon Water, a government-owned enterprise of the ACT Government, was formed in October 2000 as Australia's first utility joint venture.
 Twenty-five per cent owned by AGL Energy, ActewAGL provides electricity, natural gas, and telecommunication services to business and residential customers in the Australian Capital Territory and south-east New South Wales.